mieweb/docs/content/functions/system-administration/data-migration/data-import-master-list.md

 ### Summary Documents Using WC Query

-Text is stored as document during a data migration.
+Text is stored as a document during a data migration.
 A description of each type of document is stored in the document type name, which allows the MIE system to display the document under the appropriate chart tab in a chart.
 The Custom Documents CSV API imports a number of summary, non-discrete data as a document.

 ![](../data-import-master-list.assets/779e8900e6b6579fa54b6e145011dc3e.png)